“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

 Creative Collaborations

-Taína Asili forges innovative connections through her podcast, The Rhythm of Rebellion.
+Taína Asili forges innovative connections through her The Rhythm of Rebellion Podcast.
 In this series, she engages in enlightening conversations with influential performing artists committed to social change across diverse genres.
 Delving into the nuanced strategies they employ through their art to foster justice and healing in both local communities and the broader world, the podcast has entered its captivating Season 3.
 The show has an powerful lineup of luminaries, including Meklit, Jamila Sabares-Klemm, Xenia Rubinos, Martha Redbone, Mireya Ramos of Flor de Toloache, and many more.

 Art In Action